dojo/framework/docs/en/testing/supplemental.md

 		]);
 	}
 }
 ```

-During application use, you would expect to click on the `profile` link and directed to a page welcoming the user.
+During application use, you would expect to click on the `profile` link and be directed to a page welcoming the user.
 You can write a functional test to verify this behavior.

 > tests/functional/main.ts